dmitrisg/collegeClasses/CSC276/SQL Guide.md

     select * from Game; -- the * means "all".
     select * from Score;
 ```
-    If all runs correctly, some tabs will pop up with results.
+    If the select worked, some tabs will pop up with results.
 One will contain the Game records, and the other will have the Score records.
+If the results show you the tables but no records under them, the insert mostly likely failed.
+Note: so far there should only be one record for each table.

 **3. Connect the library with the SQL related classes.**

     a.
 Download mysql-connector-java-8.0.21.jar from Canvas.
     b.
 I don't know if this is necessary, but I put the JAR in my project src folder (in the same directory as my other classes) and extracted it.
 You probably don't have to do this.
     c.
 Connect the JAR to your project by adding it to the classpath.
-Look up how do this.
-This link gives instructions for Eclipse users: https://www.geeksforgeeks.org/how-to-add-jar-file-to-classpath-in-java/.
+There should be instructions for this online, but the details will depend on your IDE.

 **4. Set up a SQL connection in your Java project.
 (If you have made it this far without commiting suicide, consider doing it now.)**

     a.
 Download demoRdb.java from Canvas.
 This file will serve as a guideline.
 I suggest copy-and-pasting the code into a new class called something like "SqlConnector".
     b.
 Edit the code to be about your database.
 I have not fully figured this out.
-Unless you have previous experience with this process, trying to a send a command through to the server will probably take you a while.
-(I have spent several hours on it so far.)
     c.
 By the end, you should be able to record the player names, turn scores, and total scores during the game and insert them into the DB using the SQLConnector.

-Suggestions for Step 4.
+Things to do instead of Step 4.

-    1. Test incrementally.
-For example,
-        Compile,
-        Establish a connection with the server,
-        Send a simple insert command for the Game table, using hard-coded values,
-        Send an insert command for the Game table, but using variables,
-        Insert into the Score table,
-        Connect your SQL class to the model,
-        Etc.
-    2. Convert to a major world religion.
+    1. Convert to a major world religion.
-    3. Play Half-Life.
+    2. Play Half-Life.
-    4. Download a new IDE.
+    3. Download a new IDE.
-    5. Switch to a major in Business Analytics.
+    4. Switch to a major in Business Analytics.
-    6. Learn about reversible computing (i think its cool).
+    5. Learn about reversible computing (i think its cool).
-    7. Watch Blade Runner 2049.
+    6. Watch Blade Runner 2049.

-*Note: I present one of many ways to set up and test your database.
-My code should give you an idea of what the process is like, but you should be able to write something similar on your own.
-Referencing the files in Rdb-create.zip on Canvas should help.
-I do not authorize the direct copying of my code for legal reasons.
+*Note: I do not authorize the direct copying of my code, for legal reasons.
+All the code in this document should be used as an illustration only.